SearchWP Blog

 It also displays the “No search results found” message if there are no search results.
 Plus, it can also show pagination links if there are more than 4 search results.

-Once you’ve added the code, click the Publish button at the top right to publish your page.
+Once you’ve added the code, simply click the Publish button at the top right to publish your page.

 publish the page

-Now let’s go to our new page and test the search bar we just added.
+Now, let’s go to our new page and test the search bar we just added.

 Step 4: Test Your New Search Bar